 - Pumped ashore through pipelines, which may be submerged or floating

 - Heavy-duty pumps may propel the material into the air, a process known as rainbowing.
 The method of offloading or discharging is directly related to the type of project.

 The trailing suction hopper dredger can be optionally integrated with a dredging control system that controls system can monitor and control the dredge tracking for efficient dredging operations and easy handling of the vessel during missions, dredging equipment for suction pipes, gantries, swell compensators, overflow ducts, gate valves, dredge pumps and auxiliary equipment through manual or automated modes or using artificial intelligence.

-Design of Trailing Suction Hopper Dredger design based on the latest design philosophies.
-Formed by practical experience with dredgers of different international and thorough knowledge of technological development.
+Design of Trailing Suction Hopper Dredger design based on the latest design philosophies and formed by practical experience with dredgers of different international and thorough knowledge of technological development.
 The hopper dredger models are in several capacities and well equipped to operate in a wide range of coastal zones dredging with several materials.

-Trailing suction hopper dredger has diesel engines as an optional dual-fuel engine; she can burn either conventional liquid marine fuels such as light fuel oil (LFO), heavy fuel oil (HFO) liquid biofuel, or LNG.
+Trailing suction hopper dredger has diesel engines as an optional dual-fuel engine; she can burn conventional liquid marine fuels such as light fuel oil (LFO), heavy fuel oil (HFO), liquid biofuel, or LNG.
 It can switch between fuels without loss of power and speed.